Drenched Lands: Reception

 Critics generally noted that the album was the group’s first studio release after "several years of conducting one-off musical experiments, oftentimes issued in limited numbers and unconventional formats."
 At the time, Brainwashed referred to the group as "disturbingly prolific" and described the album as one of the group’s more subtle releases.

 Upon its release, Drenched Lands received generally positive reviews from music critics.
 The Chicago Tribune referred to the album as "disturbing" due to the presence of "decaying guitars, howling, disembodied vocals and crumbing synths" and stated that the album "sounds a lot like the way the abandoned parts of Detroit look."

 AllMusic noted that the album is characterized by a "brusque textural disconnect between each of the album’s songs," but gave the album a 4 out of 5 stars.

-TinyMixTapes praised the album noting that the album is "does justice to the art of litany and skree in ways that are refreshing, if not revelatory."
+TinyMixTapes praised the album noting that the album "does justice to the art of litany and skree in ways that are refreshing, if not revelatory."

 Invisible Oranges described the album as desolate and distorted and sometimes beautiful.

 Pitchfork called the album "great" and found the album’s "excoriation of society is more of a way out than a mere self-excommunication."